QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 # Equalizing Difference Model

-This notebook presents a model of the college-high-school wage gap in which the "time to build" a college graduate plays a key role.
+This lecture presents a model of the college-high-school wage gap in which the "time to build" a college graduate plays a key role.

 The model is "incomplete" in the sense that it is just one "condition" in the form of a single equation that would be part of set equations comprising all  "equilibrium conditions" of   a more fully articulated model.